ShreejanRegmi/Java-Maze-Game/README.md

 # Java-Maze-Game

+A ball maze game with moving obstacles created using Java Swing.

-Extract the folder within the zip files and import the folder into eclipse workspace for it to run
+Import the folder into eclipse workspace to run.